yingshaoxo/yingshaoxo_txt_data/README.md

 This is how simple the strong AI algorithm is, it is all about good data.

-Creat a bot that replay human normal action is easy, the hard part is replay learning process.
+Create a bot that replay human normal action is easy, the hard part is replay learning process.
 The action should contain some code that changes its own database.
 The bot has to learn what is good, what is bad.
 It has to learn from some experience and experiments.

 For one condition, there could have multiple actions, choose one randomly.